cmdowney88/SegmentalLMs/README.md

   models on the test sets

-The results from the original April 2021 pre-print (which we will refer to as Experiment Set A) were produced on commit `66e7891`
+The results from the original April 2021 pre-print (which we will refer to as Experiment Set A) were produced on commit `66e7891`, and should be reproduceable through commit `6b33f7a`, which we will consider the official version for pre-print v1.0

-The results from version 2 of the paper (which was submitted for review and which we will refer to as Experiment Set B) were produced on commit `820c40e`
+The results from v2.0 of the paper (which is under review and which we will refer to as Experiment Set B) were produced on commit `820c40e`

 ## Usage